yanamal/dog-bed/index.md

 <details markdown="1">
   <summary markdown="1">

-  &#9312; About 3 yars of **lining fabric** - This fabric will be used inside the bed for the three removable cushions that contain all the stuffing.
+  &#9312; About 3 yards of **lining fabric** - This fabric will be used inside the bed for the three removable cushions that contain all the stuffing.

   </summary>